 The MSc in Tourism & Destination Management and Destination Attractiveness

-- become a key player in the promotion of a tourist destination, whether local, regional or national… from the conception of a tourism product or service through to its market launch.
+- become key players in the promotion of a tourist destination or an area, whether local, regional or national… from the conception of a tourism product or service through to its market launch.

 Through the programme’s core courses, you will learn about the issues and challenges related to destination management and destination attractiveness.
 Concurrently, you will study specialisation modules: